Abhay478/Compilers_Proj/specs.md

 # INTRODUCTION

 We seek to make a language which can be used to represent and manipulate algebraic structures, which we call Archetypes.
-The language is designed to be used by mathematicians, and so the syntax is designed to be similar to mathematical notation without being dense or hard to learn.
+The language is designed to be used by mathematicians, and so the syntax is designed to be similar to mathematical notation while being concise and easy to learn.

 # Syntax